andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+11/06/18 | `cw43` | *Liang* Ch.
+7, pp 216-237.
+Today was an introduction to Python classes.
+This directory includes PowerPoint slides and sample code files.
 11/05/18 | `cw42` | Turn back and review of the 12-week exam.
 This directory is a placeholder.
 11/02/18 | `cw41` | This was an in-class exercise on parsing and gathering statistics on Apache webserver logs.
 This directory includes a README file for the exercise, as well as all the required support files and an executable version of the assignment.
 10/31/18 | `cw40` | *Liang* 14.3 (pp. 479-485).
 Today was an introduction to sets.
 This directory includes a README file for an in-class exercise, along with all the require files.